Latest updates on THL website

 Will the children have a meal service?

-Children who attend day care and basic education morning and afternoon activities in the City of Turku, will receive meals as usual.
+Children and youth who attend day care, basic education morning and afternoon activities, basic education, upper secondary education (high schools) and Turku Vocationnal schools in the City of Turku, will receive meals as usual.

 How is the school health care organised?

 School health care at schools functions with limited capacity, current situation: check Wilma.
 In case of corona or corona suspicion, call t.
 02 266 2012 Mon-Thu 8-15, Fri 8-12.
 For more information: School health care

 Turku region public transport Föli school lines operate normally.
 Check schedules and exceptions at Föli's website: foli.fi/en/corona.
 Masks are recommended to use during the rush hours.